Leeds United F.C.–Millwall F.C. rivalry: Rising hostilities and League One promotion battles: 2004–2010

 The sides met four times in the 2008–09 season, with both teams vying for promotion to the Championship.
 On 18 October 2008, Luciano Becchio gave Leeds the lead at the Den, but goals from Dave Martin and a brace from Neil Harris secured a 3–1 win for Millwall.
 Jermaine Beckford scored both goals in the return fixture in a 2–0 win for Leeds.
 Both teams finished in the League One play-offs; Leeds in fourth on 84 points and Millwall in fifth place with 82 points, which set up a two-legged semi-final.
 Millwall won the first leg at the Den 1–0, with a goal from Neil Harris in the 71st minute.
 In the return leg at Elland Road, a record 37,036 fans saw the biggest game between the two sides.
 Leeds evened the tie on aggregate at 1–1, with a goal by Luciano Becchio in the 53rd minute.
 A goal from Jimmy Abdou in the 74th minute won the semi-final for Millwall, sending them to Wembley.
 The Lions went on to lose the 2009 League One play-off final 2–3 to Scunthorpe United.
 Both teams were again battling for promotion in the 2009–10 season.
 Due to trouble in previous seasons, a hugely unpopular 'anti-hooligan operation' was introduced by West Yorkshire Police in 2010 for Millwall fans to exchange vouchers for tickets at Woolley Edge service station on the M1 motorway near Wakefield.
 The restriction severely affected the atmosphere in the ground; limiting the number of supporters attending away games at Elland Road, from the capacity of 3,000 visiting fans down to just 150.

 The Whites were top of the table for most of the first half of the 2009–10 season, and only lost once in their first 24 games.
 That defeat was a 2–1 loss at the Den, with goals from Neil Harris and Gary Alexander.
+Leeds manager Simon Grayson said of the October 2009 fixture, “It will be a very intense atmosphere.
+We know what Millwall are like and the rivalry that exists between the teams."
 In March 2010, Millwall completed their second League double over Leeds, with Steve Morison and Shaun Batt securing a 2–0 win at Elland Road.
 It was their first away win in the fixture in 22 years.
 At the end of the season Leeds finished second in League One on 86 points and were promoted automatically.
 Millwall finished third on 85 points and were promoted via the play-offs, with a 1–0 win over Swindon Town in the 2010 League One play-off final.